 Some inflammation or soreness at the injection site, as well as minor side effects after getting a COVID-19 vaccine is normal.
 Everyone will have a slightly different reaction.
 Chills, fatigue or body aches for a day or two are signs that your body is building its immune response to COVID-19.

 There's no evidence that COVID-19 vaccines have any effect on fertility.
 The Vaccines and Related Biological Products Advisory Committee (VRPAC) briefing for both Pfizer and Moderna detail the findings from the clinical trials about effectiveness, safety and side effects.
 There are no reports of any impact on fertility.
 You can read the 50-plus page briefings from VRBPAC to the FDA.

-COVID-19 cases in vaccinated people – known as breakthrough cases – are rare but will happen.
-Moderna, Pfizer, Johnson & Johnson have a combined efficacy of nearly 90%.
-So experts expect about 10% of the vaccinated population will become infected with COVID-19.
+COVID-19 cases in vaccinated people – known as breakthrough cases – will happen.
 However, symptoms in vaccinated people are much more minor than those who are unvaccinated.
-Additionally, people who got the COVID-19 vaccine are very unlikely to be hospitalized or die, as compared with those who have not been vaccinated.
+Additionally, people who got the COVID-19 vaccine are less likely to be hospitalized or die, as compared with those who have not been vaccinated.

 For many diseases, immunity acquired naturally often lasts longer than immunity from a vaccine.
 But that means you have to suffer – and survive – the disease.